 - 1. A baccalaureate degree from an institutionally accredited college or university with a minimum grade point average of 3.00 on a 4.00 scale. - 2.
 An official transcript from the baccalaureate institution with the degree posted, and official transcripts for all graduate work taken at other institutions. - 3.
 Three letters of recommendation from people who can attest that the applicant is likely to be able to be successful in graduate-level academic work. - 4.
 Scores from the Graduate Record Examination (GRE) General Test taken within five years prior to the date of admission.
 A GRE score of at least 295 for Verbal and Quantitative sections combined is required.
-For those applicants already holding a master's degree, the GRE may be waived by permission of the Director of Graduate Studies.
-A letter to the Director of Graduate Studies requesting a waiver is required.
+For those applicants already holding a master's degree, the GRE may be waived by permission of the Vice Provost for Research and Graduate Studies.
+A letter to the Vice Provost for Research and Graduate Studies requesting a waiver is required.